probonopd/previous/trunk/readme.previous.txt

   > Fixes bug that sometimes caused hangs if sound was disabled.
   > Fixes bug that caused lags in responsiveness during sound output.
   > Fixes bug that caused a crash when using write protected image files.

+Previous v1.8:
+  > Removes support for host keyboard repeat because it became useless.
+  > Fixes bug that caused FMOVECR to return wrong values in some cases.
+  > Fixes bug in timing system that caused hangs in variable speed mode.

  7) Running Previous